coderrio/Coderr.Documentation/docs/features/incidents/close/index.md

 Close incidents
 ================

-You close incidents to tell that it's been corrected.
+You close incidents to tell Coderr that it's been corrected.
+Once closed, Coderr will ignore all incoming error reports for versions less or equal to the one you specified.

 ![](close-dialog.png)